ddobrin/native-spring-cloud-run-with-graalvm/README.md

-[Last updated: April 30, 2022]
+[Last updated: May 2, 2022]

-Learn how to build JVM and Native Java images with Spring Native and GraalVM, then deploy them on the CloudRun serverless compute platform.
+**Learn how to build JVM and Native Java images with Spring Native and GraalVM, then deploy them on the Google CloudRun serverless compute platform.**

 The sample app provides a simple `Hello` web app based on Spring Boot and Spring Cloud Functions.
 The focus is on building and deploying native images to a serverless platform.
-The update to this repo follows the latest release of GraalVM 22.1.0 with Java 17 support, which brings a series of major improvements.
+The update to this repo follows the latest release of GraalVM 22.1.0 with Java 17 support, which brings a series of significant improvements.

-Intel and Apple Silicon builds are supported for the different build methods.
+Intel and Apple Silicon builds are supported for the different build methods at this time.

 [Full details - GraalVM 22.1: Developer experience improvements, Apple Silicon builds, and more](https://medium.com/graalvm/graalvm-22-1-developer-experience-improvements-apple-silicon-builds-and-more-b7ac9a0f6066)

-`Dive into`:
+### `Dive into`
 1. Build
     * JVM & Native `Application image` with the Spring Boot Maven plugin and GraalVM
-    * JVM & Native `Docker image` using Java & Java Native Paketo Buildpacks
+    * JVM & Native `Docker image` using Java/Native Java Paketo Buildpacks and Compression
-    * JVM & Native `Docker image` using Dockerfiles
 2. Generate
    * Native Tests
 3. Deploy
     * Deploy to Google Cloud Run
 4. Develop
-   * First look at Quick Build Mode for Developers
+   * First look at Quick Build Mode for Developers !
-5. Compare
+5. Analyze
    * Start-up latency
    * App & Container image sizes

-`Tools and versions in use:`
+### `Java and library versions in use`
 * Spring Boot 2.6.6
 * Spring Native 0.11.4
 * Native Buildtools 0.9.11
 * Spring Cloud 2021.1.0
 * OpenJDK
-  * openjdk version "17.0.3" 2022-04-19
+  * Openjdk version "17.0.3" 2022-04-19
 * GraalVM CE
   * OpenJDK Runtime Environment GraalVM CE 22.1.0 (build 17.0.3+7-jvmci-22.1-b06)
   * OpenJDK 64-Bit Server VM GraalVM CE 22.1.0 (build 17.0.3+7-jvmci-22.1-b06, mixed mode, sharing)
 * Java compatibility level: Java 17

+### `Known Issues`
+* Java Native Buildpacks are failing on M1 Macs as of today; Native Java App images can be built cleanly
+* UPX compression for M1 Macs is a known issue with a pending patch

 # Installation
 Install GraalVM from: